-Analysis: Questions, and answers, on that Jeff Bezos-Seahawks rumor
+Analysis: Answering the most pressing questions about Jeff Bezos’ reported interest in the Seahawks

 Q: Are there other female owners in the NFL?

 A: Yes.
-While the league gets some deserved criticism for its doings that sometimes lead to claims of being an “Old Boys’ Club,’’ there has been a strong female presence team ownership in the league for decades.
+While the league gets some deserved criticism for its doings that sometimes lead to claims of being an “Old Boys’ Club,’’ there has been a strong female presence in team ownership in the league for decades.

 The league, in fact, this year produced a documentary on four female owners with longtime associations with their teams: the Kansas City Chiefs’ Norma Hunt, the Chicago Bears’ Virginia Halas McCaskey, the Detroit Lions’ Martha Ford and the Pittsburgh Steelers’ Patricia Rooney.

-The Houston Texans also list Janice McNair as its Senior Chair, the Tennessee Titans list Amy Adams Strunk as its controlling owner, Gayle Benson is owner of the New Orleans Saints, and Denise DeBartolo York is the co-chair of the 49ers.
+The Houston Texans also list Janice McNair as its Senior Chair, the Tennessee Titans list Amy Adams Strunk as its controlling owner, Gayle Benson is owner of the New Orleans Saints and Denise DeBartolo York is the co-chair of the 49ers.

 Q: What are the Seahawks worth?